ronnieh6918/sep10-freedom-project/blog/entry06.md

 # Context

 Welcome to Blog 6, with all the content that I learned about my freedom project topic and putting all those into my website dedicated to **"Security and Investigation"**, I was able to make this website through adding HTML, CSS, Bootstrap, and tinkering with A-Frame.
 In my website, I used the [Bootstrap's official website](https://getbootstrap.com/) to add bootstrap components such as cards, navbar, and carousel.
-In my website, I also tinkered using [A-Frame's official website](https://aframe.io/) to create new future technologies that benefit the field and how these technologies would work by adding in my own ideas.
+In my website, I also tinkered using [A-Frame's official website](https://aframe.io/) to create new future technologies that benefit the field connecting to my freedom project topic and adding in how these technologies would function through adding in my own ideas.

 # EDP